GoofyNest/NetGuard/README.md

 The original engine, async server, and base were initially created by Chernobyl but have been rewritten multiple times since then.

 # Why NetGuard?
 I wanted to create a packet filter with a clean and structured approach to handling packets from both the server and the client.
 This version achieves that goal.
-However, it’s not the final release — the project will eventually be ported to `.NET` to support both Windows and Linux.
+However, it’s not the final release — the project has been successfully ported to `.NET 8.0` and now support both Windows and Linux

-Moving to `.NET` will also bring significant improvements, including better socket handling and optimized performance.
+Why `.NET 8.0`? it bring significant improvements, including better socket handling and optimized performance.

 # Special thanks